 - a.
-Whether compensation arrangements are reasonable, - b.
-Whether transactions of the Corporation result in private inurement or impermissible private benefit, - c.
-Whether transactions and arrangements with third parties conform to written policies, including this Policy, are properly recorded, reflect reasonable payments for goods and services, further the Corporation's charitable, educational, and scientific purposes, and do not result in private inurement or impermissible private benefit, and - d.
+Whether compensation arrangements are reasonable, based on competent survey information, and the result of arms-length bargaining, - b.
+Whether transactions of the Corporation result in private inurement or impermissible private benefit,

+- c.
+Whether transactions and arrangements with third parties conform to written policies, including this Policy, are properly recorded, reflect reasonable payments for goods and services, further the Corporation's charitable, educational, and scientific purposes, and do not result in private inurement, impermissible private benefit or in an excess benefit transaction, and - d.
 Whether the Corporation's expense reimbursement procedures are adequate in terms of required documentation, whether persons seeking reimbursement are complying with these procedures, and whether such expenses relate to furthering the Corporation's charitable, educational, and scientific purposes and do not result in private inurement or impermissible private benefit.